 Resolving a legal or financial problem can be difficult.
-But imagine the surprise and frustration when a former debt obligation, retired long ago, rises again.
+But imagine the surprise and frustration when a former debt obligation retired long ago rises again.
 Below are four of the common “zombie” debt scenarios that clients often encounter and how to address them:

 - Divorce.
-Generally, in a divorce, a divorce decree or separation agreement will shift monthly credit obligations from one ex-spouse to another.
+Generally, a divorce decree or separation agreement will shift monthly credit obligations from one ex-spouse to another.
 Contrary to common belief, these court orders do not release either spouse of the underlying joint credit obligation.
 Only ones’ creditor can do that.
 So when one ex-spouse fails to make a payment to a joint creditor, a creditor can still sue both parties to the loan obligation for a loan default.
 Suggestion: In the event of an ex-spouse’s default, go back to court and try to enforce the divorce decree.
 Also, make sure to monitor the monthly payments carefully, and review a credit report frequently.
 Unless a creditor provides a written release, which seldom happens, be vigilant.

 - Loan Guaranty.
 Many lenders and banks will require an individual to personally guarantee a loan.
 A loan guarantor cannot unilaterally revoke a loan guaranty.
-Tearing up or providing a written revocation of one’s personal guarantee has little effect, except to agitate the creditor.
+Tearing up or providing a written revocation of one’s personal guarantee has little effect except to agitate the creditor.
 A guaranty only expires when the subject loan is paid off, or when both parties to a loan agreement mutually rescind or revoke the guarantee in writing.
-Careful: Make sure one’s loan guaranty specifically references the date and amount of the loan so that there is no confusion that when the loan is paid off, the corresponding guaranty is extinguished.
-Lenders have been known to attach otherwise old extinguished guarantees to newer or outstanding unrelated multiple loan obligations.
+Be careful.
+Make sure one’s loan guaranty specifically references the date and amount of the loan so that there is no confusion that when the loan is paid off, the corresponding guaranty is extinguished.
+Lenders have been known to attach otherwise old, extinguished guarantees to newer or outstanding unrelated multiple loan obligations.

 - Zombie debt.
 Each year, billions in unpaid bad consumer debt is written off by lenders.
-Often the right to collect on this bad debt is sold to collection companies.
+Often, the right to collect on this bad debt is sold to collection companies.
 Some debt is so old that it is considered worthless.
 It is out of “statute’.
 This means that the legal right and time to collect such old debt has expired by law, and the debtor can no longer be pursued on the debt.
 Collection companies that purchase old debt do so in hopes to receive even a small payment from an unsuspecting debtor.
 This small payment resets the time limitation for collection back to the beginning and the obligation, or “zombie debt”, rises again.